raldajani/RAGitTest/README.md

 # RAGitTest
-a round trip between git on localhost and  gitHub
+# a round trip between git on localhost and  gitHub
+open with live server